anushkaikm/Stock-Portfolio-Optimization/README.md

 ---

-### 📝 **Future Enhancements**
-- **Web-Based Application**: Develop an online version for broader accessibility.
-- **Predictive Analytics**: Incorporate machine learning for improved portfolio forecasting.
-- **Expanded Data Sources**: Integrate APIs for real-time market data and news sentiment analysis.

----

-### 📸 **Screenshots**
-Include screenshots of the dashboard and key model features to demonstrate usability and functionality.

----

 ### 🙌 **Acknowledgments**
 This project was completed as part of the **DS 852 - Managerial Decision-Making** course at **San Francisco State University**.
 Special thanks to team members for their collaboration and insights.

-Let me know if you’d like any adjustments or additional sections!